A step-by-step guide to knitting the gorgeous Priya Cardigan.

 Now it’s time to get to work with the darning needle to sew your masterpiece together.
 We lay our pieces flat and sew them together one by one.

-Okay guys almost done!!!
-The last part is to finish off the neckline.
-The neck is kitted in 1x1 rib stitch - you’ll be pretty good at this now!
+The last part is to finish off the neckline with a 1x1 rib stitch - you’ll be pretty good at this now!

 Using your 10mm circular needles, pick up a stitch for every row along the raw neckline.
 You would have approximately 118 (126, 134) stitches on your needle in equal spacing around the neckline.
 It will be a bit of a squishy fit on the needle but that's okay!

 We're going to do 2 rows of 1x1 rib stitch, knitting back and forth.
 Once that's done, you cast off those stitches and you're so close to popping that bad boy on!

 The last thing we do for every piece is weave in the ends.
 That’s basically just tidying up the piece so all loose ends are trimmed down and tucked into the back of your work.
 You use the seams here to weave those ends in so they are nicely hidden away.